Denmark in the Eurovision Song Contest 2015: Competing entries

 DR opened a submission period between 4 July 2014 and 8 September 2014 for artists and composers to submit their entries.
 The entertainment director for DR, Jan Lagermand Lundme, stated that the competition would seek out "real songs that have a story to tell", mentioning the Eurovision Song Contest 2014 winning entry "Rise Like a Phoenix" and the second-placed entry "Calm After the Storm" as examples of such.
 The broadcaster received 687 entries during the submission period.
-A selection committee selected seven songs from the entries submitted to the broadcaster, while three of the participants were invited to compete based on editorial considerations: Marcel and Soulman Group, Sara Sukurani and World of Girls.
+A selection committee selected seven songs from the entries submitted to the broadcaster, while three of the participants were invited to compete based on editorial considerations.

 The competing artists and songs were to be officially presented on 26 January 2015, however, the entries were leaked on 24 January 2015 due to an early delivery of pre-ordered CDs.
 DR subsequently confirmed the list of participants and held a press meet and greet on 26 January.
 Following the presentation, the entries were released on YouTube and the official album was made available on Danish streaming services.
 Among the competing artists was Anne Gadegaard who represented Denmark in the Junior Eurovision Song Contest 2003.